ineedmypills/OBS-Indicator/README.md

 > [!IMPORTANT]
 > If the indicator disappears after you change its settings, you'll need to restart OBS Studio for the changes to take effect.

+## ❓ Help and Support

+If you encounter any issues, have questions, or wish to contribute to the development of OBS Indicator, here's how you can get help or assist the project:

+### Reporting Issues

+If you come across a bug, unusual behavior, or have a suggestion for improvement, please create an **Issue** on the project's GitHub page.

+1. Go to the project's [Issues page](https://github.com/ineedmypills/OBS-Indicator/issues).
+2. Click the **"New issue"** button.
+3. Describe your problem in as much detail as possible:
+    * Provide steps to reproduce the error.
+    * Attach screenshots or videos if they are helpful.
+    * Specify the OBS Studio and Python versions you are using.

+### Pull Requests

+All improvements and fixes are welcome!
+If you have programming skills and wish to contribute:

+1.  **Fork** the repository.
+2. Create a new branch for your changes.
+3. Implement your changes in the code.
+4. Submit a **Pull Request** to the main repository.
+Please ensure your code adheres to the existing project style and is well-documented.

+### General Inquiries

+For general questions or discussions that aren't bug reports or pull requests, you can also use the [Issues section](https://github.com/ineedmypills/OBS-Indicator/issues) or reach out to the OBS community on relevant forums.